jcoeman/jcoeman/README.md

 ### Hi there 👋

-My name is Joshua Briscoe and I studied statistics and pure math at Berkeley.
+My name is Josh and I studied statistics and pure math at Berkeley.
 My expertise is in the following areas:

 - Generalized Linear Models
 - Prediction and feature engineering